-From this chapter we are able to understand the different ecological factors, particularly the physical factors which affect the growth and development of a plant in a particular ecosystem.
-Light is one of the most important factors required for the growth and development of a plant, because it is essential for the process of photosynthesis.
+From this chapter we are able to understand the different ecological factors, particularly the physical factors affect the growth and development of a plant in a particular ecosystem.
+Light is one of the most important factor required for the growth and development of a plant, because it is essential for the process of photosynthesis.
 Light also affects the respiration, transpiration, production of hormone, development of flowers, fruits and vegetative organs, photoperiodism, seed germination and photomorphogenesis.
 Similarly, temperature also affect the growth and development of a plant.
-High or low temperature affects the protoplasm and protein function.
-So, it has direct effect on metabolism, respiration, development, growth and transpiration of plants, Water and rainfall is essential for plant survival and thus affect plant growth and different types of plants develop in different soil moisture conditions.
-They can be subdivided into hydrophytes, mesophytes and xerophytes based on water requirements of plants, Edaphic factors or soil characteristics are also very significant for plant development and growth.
+High or low temperature affect the protoplasm and protein function.
+So, it has direct effect on metabolism, respiration, development, growth and transpiration of plants.
+Water and rainfall is essential for plant survival and thus affect plant growth and different types of plants develop in different soil moisture conditions.
+They can be subdivided into hydrophytes, mesophytes and xerophytes based on water requirements of plants.
+Edaphic factors or soil characteristics is also very significant for plant development and growth.
 Soil moisture, temperature, pH, nutrient status, microbiota affect the plant development and growth and also their distribution.
-Hydrophytes are aquatic plants growing in water or soil covered with water.
-They have weakly developed root system, anisophyly is common, stem soft, sometimes spongy with weak mechanical tissue and vascular system, stomata are usually absent in submerged form or present on the dorsal side of the floating leaves and pollination usually takes place by water (hydrophily).
-Xerophytes are growing in soil with less amount of available water and thus possess characteristics opposite to hydrophytes.
-They are usually devoid of leaves, stems stunted, woody, sometimes succulent, covered with thick wax or silica or hairs, sometimes modified to cladode, root system is very well developed.
-Presence of thick cuticle, sunken stomata, well developed vascular tissue and mechanical tissue are some of the important anatomical features of these plants.